Nerve glide: Precaution

 The injured or entrapped nerves are sensitive to external stimuli.
-Thus, nerve gliding, or nerve flossing, must be stopped, or range of motion (ROM) must be reduced once the patient feels the pain.
-Patients’ pain must be checked to avoid further irritation and injuries.
+Thus, nerve gliding, or nerve flossing, must be stopped, or range of motion (ROM) must be reduced once the patient feels pain.
+Patients' pain must be checked to avoid further irritation and injuries.
 Continuous nerve gliding enhances the movement of the joints and faster rehabilitation.
 If there is no further progress in rehabilitation, patients must see doctors or therapists for correct diagnosis.
 Nerve gliding exercise is not recommended for acute symptoms and severe damage.
 These cause pulling of nerve roots, which worsens the symptoms and nerve irritations.

 When the nerve glide is exercised by injured athletes, it has been shown to have no side effects on their sports performance.
 The measurements of sports performance include bilateral hamstring flexibility, vertical jump height, shuttle run, and dash sprint.
 This physiotherapy is safe when performed with caution (not going through the pains).
 Sports athletes can incorporate nerve glides in warm-up sessions.